There is no satisfying heavy bass without a subwoofer. For something where size matters, will a small subwoofer do the job?

 The Polk Audio PSW111 does not need an external amplifier for heightened deep sounds.
 It features a good bass response for low frequency signals but it is also heavier due to the built-in amp.

-The tiny sub measures in with an 8-inch profile that makes it a small but powerful subwoofer with 300-watt energy output.
-Add this into your surround sound system to create good bass sound never before experienced.
+The tiny sub measures in with an 8-inch woofer profile that makes it a small but powerful subwoofer with 300-watt energy output.
+Add extra bass into your surround sound systems to create good bass sound never before experienced.
 The sub is tuned in such a way to give range and height to the deep soundstage at any volume.

 3. Sunfire XTEQ 8 High Performance Powered Subwoofer